vslavik/bakefile/docs/tutorial.rst

         ...
     }

-..
-FIXME: specifying quoted define values doesn't seem to be possible

 These properties can be set more than once but each subsequent assignment overrides the previous value which is not particular useful.
 It can be more helpful to append another value to the property instead, for example: